There is an urgent shortage of organ donors in the UK, and sadly hundreds of people

-Jain and Hindu Organ Donation Steering Group was established following a meeting in Parliament organised by Lord Jitesh Gadhia and Kirit Modi in July 2019.
-Since then, we have established a national reputation for leading on organ donation in our communities and are regularly approached by NHS Blood & Transplant and others to work with them.
-We are now extending our work to promote blood and stem cell donation to help those in need of these as well.
+Before its charitable registration, the Alliance was known as the Jain and Hindu Organ Donation Steering Group which was established following a meeting in Parliament organised by Lord Jitesh Gadhia and Kirit Modi in July 2019.
+The Alliance has established a national reputation for leading on organ donation in our communities and is regularly approached by NHS Blood & Transplant and others to work with them.
+The work is now extending to promote blood and stem cell donation to help those in need of these as well.

 Our work extends beyond raising awareness and includes:

-- Support community organisations in seeking funding to promote organ donation through the Community Investment Scheme (CIS) and contributing to reports and strategy.
+- Support community organisations in seeking funding to promote organ donation through the Community Investment Scheme (CIS) and contributing to reports and strategies.

 - Facilitate and provide speakers/ambassadors to promote awareness at local and national events.

-- Create and promote campaigns including the Paryushan and Diwali and resources that will encourage communities to talk about organ donation and ultimately register their organ donation decision.
+- Create and promote campaigns, including the Paryushan and Diwali and resources that will encourage communities to discuss organ donation and ultimately register their organ donation decision.